tgeek77/tor-fied-SMF/README.md

 #### What works and what doesn't

 Email confirmation and captcha don't work yet.
-I'll need to attach and forth container with a MTS like sendmail to provide mail access and add in the php requirements needed to captcha.
+I'll need to attach a forth Docker image with a MTS like sendmail to provide mail access and add in the php requirements needed to captcha.
 It's a work in progress.

 Everything else works as far as I can see.